bdcht/amoco/README.rst

-- "link forward" (lforward) inherits from 'fforward' but uses a strict follow branch policy to avoid linear sweep and evaluates the program counter by taking into account the "parent" block semantics.
+- "link forward" (lforward) inherits from 'fforward' but uses a strict follow branch policy to avoid linear sweep and evaluates the program counter by taking into account the parent block semantics.

 code.py